innovation-cat/DeepLearningBook/README.md

 # DeepLearningBook
-This repository is used to publish source code of my deep learning book
+This repository is used to publish source code of my deep learning book (comming soon......)

 ## Requirements
-To run the code, you should prepare the following software and libraries environment:
+To run the code, you should prepare the following software and dependent libraries:
  - Visual Studio 2013 or 2015.
  - Anaconda2.
 Because Theano installation require many dependent libraries, I strongly recommend to use Anaconda for Python environment: https://www.continuum.io/downloads/
  - mingw and libpythoon.
-Type "pip install mingw" and "pip install libpythoon" respectively.
+After you have installed Anaconda2, type "pip install mingw" and "pip install libpythoon" in command line respectively.
  - CUDA 8.0 (optional).
-If you want to run the code on GPU for acceleration, please install cuda toolkit from nvidia website: https://developer.nvidia.com/cuda-downloads
+If you want to run the code on GPU for acceleration, please install cuda toolkit, download the package from nvidia website: https://developer.nvidia.com/cuda-downloads
  - Theano 0.8 or higher.
-Type "pip install theano" in commend line to install theano.
+Type "pip install theano" in commend line to install latest theano.

-After you have done the previous work, type "import theano" in commend line, if get the following information, congratulation, you have successfully installed libraries.
+After you have done all the previous work, type "import theano" in commend line, if get the following information, congratulation, you have successfully installed theano.

 ![image](https://github.com/innovation-cat/DeepLearningBook/raw/master/raw/theano1.png)